Omar659/Software-Engineering/README.md

 # Software-Engineering
-A project of software engineering of a online movie/series in streaming platform in a course at "La Sapienza Università di Roma"
+A project of software engineering of an online movie/series on streaming platform in a course at "La Sapienza University of Rome"